 SCHEDULE ONLINE (480) 626-2552

 Sympathetic blocks are treatments available to patients who have not achieved successful results with pain medication or steroid injections for knees, the back or neck, another extremity, and other persistent pain conditions.
-Often employed by the pain management team and Dr. Nikesh Seth, Sympathetic nerves begin in the spinal cord and spread throughout the body.
+Often employed by the pain management team, sympathetic nerves begin in the spinal cord and spread throughout the body.
 These nerves work with the autonomic nervous system in the body to transmit signals to the brain related to such feelings as touch, pain, temperature, and pressure.
 Nerve blocks halt these signals allowing a return to normal function without pain.

 Sympathetic nerve blocks are safe procedures for treating a variety of chronic pain issues affecting different areas of the body.
 The key is the proper targeting of the nerve that manages the area causing the pain.
 If you’re seeking help for pain management, please contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552 or book your appointment online today.